-3. In the event that both parents are deceased or incapable of caring for and supervising the player during minority, the player's domicile will be determined by the domicile of the permanent legal guardian appointed by the courts having jurisdiction to make such an appointment.
+- 3. In the event that both parents are deceased or incapable of caring for and supervising the player during minority, the player's domicile will be determined by the domicile of the permanent legal guardian appointed by the courts having jurisdiction to make such an appointment. - 4.

-- 4. 2023 Graduated Students: Players who graduated in 2023 shall play for the last American Legion team they played for or for the team nearest his parents' domicile. - 5.
 In situations not covered by the provision of this rule, the department chairman will, with the concurrence of the National Appeals Board, determine the player's legal domicile for the purpose of his participation in the American Legion Baseball program.
 Such decisions shall be in writing and filed with National Headquarters. - C. Amateur Rule.
 Only amateurs shall participate as players in American Legion Baseball.
 To be considered an amateur, players must not: - Receive money, favors or gratuities, direct or indirect, for playing baseball. - 2.
-Accept money or favors for reimbursement for time lost at work while playing or for expenses incurred while playing. - 3.
-Participate in an all-star baseball game that is not approved by the authorized department official. - 4.
+Accept money or favors for reimbursement for time lost at work while playing or for expenses incurred while playing.

+- 3. Participate in an all-star baseball game that is not approved by the authorized department official. - 4.
 Accept, directly or indirectly, money or any favors from anyone for their baseball services, past or present.
 This also applies to a player's parents, trustees, guardians, etc.